G54.APP

 Open the G-code viewer → Free, runs in your browser.
 Drag in a .nc or .gcode file to visualize toolpaths and simulate stock removal in real time.

-Cross-control comparison of the G and M codes supported by LinuxCNC, GRBL (1.1), Centroid (CNC12 — Acorn / Allin1DC / Oak; mill unless called out), FANUC (0i / 30i, mill-focused with lathe specifics flagged), Mach 3 (Mill Rev 1.84-A2), and Mach 4 (Mill v1.0).
+Covers LinuxCNC, GRBL (1.1), Centroid (CNC12 — Acorn / Allin1DC / Oak; mill unless called out), FANUC (0i / 30i, mill-focused with lathe specifics flagged), Mach 3 (Mill Rev 1.84-A2), and Mach 4 (Mill v1.0).

 Sources used for fact-checking are listed at the bottom of this doc.